-- (16) The COO may lay down such special conditions as he/she considers necessary.
-These may include (but are not limited to): - (a) a requirement that the activity be ticket only and/or a restriction on the numbers of people attending; - (b) that an adequate number of suitable stewards must be available, in addition to any University security staff that the COO may feel should be present to maintain good order; - (c) special arrangements for the chairing of a meeting, and as to the circumstances in which the meeting may or must be terminated prematurely; - (d) that the activity be restricted to staff and students of the University[5]; - (e) imposing conditions on whether and how the activity is advertised; - (f) varying the time and location of the activity from the original request; - (g) refusing admission to media representatives.

-- (17) In addition, the COO has discretion to require any further and subsequent conditions, where appropriate, after consultation with the police for example, requiring the meeting or activity to be declared public (which would permit a police presence).
-Alternatively all security arrangements connected with the meeting or activity may be handled by the University's Security and Resilience Manager (or delegate) who will deal with safety concerns for the occasion. - (18) The COO will normally require the organisers of the activity to meet any reasonable costs incurred as result of any special conditions or arrangements required by the COO. - (19) If the COO permits an activity to go ahead in accordance with this Code, the Principal Organiser mus immediately notify the COO of any material changes to an approved activity; for example if there was a change in the speakers who had been approved for a debate.
-Failure to disclose any material changes may be regarded as a major offence for students under the University's Disciplinary Regulations, whilst staff may be subject to disciplinary action. - (20) The Principal Organiser should also share a copy of the Policy Statement and this Code of Practice with the speaker(s) concerned to ensure that the University's position and protocols are clearly understood - (21) The Principal Organiser must also inform the COO of any concerns relating to any activities which fall within the remit of this Code, and is required to report back following the completion of the activity, even if there is nothing of concern to report. - (22) Notwithstanding the provisions contained within this Code, where an activity takes place which generates concerns received by either the Director of Student Support and Wellbeing or COO, the COO can request that a senior officer of the University should undertake a review of the activity in question, and bring a report on the findings to UEC.
+- 16. The University Secretary may lay down such special conditions as he/she considers necessary.
+These may include (but are not limited to): - a) a requirement that the activity be ticket only and/or a restriction on the numbers of people attending; - b) that an adequate number of suitable stewards must be available, in addition to any University security staff that the University Secretary may feel should be present to maintain good order; - c) special arrangements for the chairing of a meeting, and as to the circumstances in which the meeting may or must be terminated prematurely; - d) that the activity be restricted to staff and students of the University[6]; - e) imposing conditions on whether and how the activity is advertised; - f) varying the time and location of the activity from the original request; - g) refusing admission to media representatives. - 17.
+In addition, the University Secretary has discretion to require any further and subsequent conditions, where appropriate, after consultation with the police for example, requiring the meeting or activity to be declared public (which would permit a police presence).
+Alternatively all security arrangements connected with the meeting or activity may be handled by the University's Business Resilience Manager (or delegate) who will deal with safety concerns for the occasion. - 18.
+The University Secretary will normally require the organisers of the activity to meet any reasonable costs incurred as a result of any special conditions or arrangements required by the University Secretary. - 19.
+If the University Secretary permits an activity to go ahead in accordance with this Code, the Principal Organiser must immediately notify the University Secretary of any material changes to an approved activit for example if there was a change in the speakers who had been approved for a debate.
+Failure to disclos any material changes may be regarded as a major offence for students under the University's Disciplinary Regulations, whilst staff may be subject to disciplinary action. - 20.
+The Principal Organiser should also share a copy of the Policy Statement and this Code of Practice with the speaker(s) concerned to ensure that the University's position and protocols are clearly understood. - 21.
+The Principal Organiser must also inform the University Secretary of any concerns relating to any activities which fall within the remit of this Code, and is required to report back following the completion of the activity, even if there is nothing of concern to report. - 22.
+Notwithstanding the provisions contained within this Code, where an activity takes place which generates concerns received by either the Director of Student Support and Wellbeing or the University Secretary, the University Secretary can request that a senior officer of the University should undertake a review of the activity in question, and bring a report on the findings to UEC.